Home Warranty Cash Out Option: What You Need to Know About Cash Settlements

 • Availability varies by state and plan tier

-2-10 Home Buyers Warranty also has a cash buyout provision, typically triggered when repair or replacement cost exceeds the plan's per-item coverage cap.
+2-10 Home Buyers Warranty offers up to $5,000 each for AC, heating, and ductwork (effectively $15,000 total for HVAC) and generally handles cash buyouts case-by-case, typically when repair or replacement cost exceeds the plan's per-item coverage cap.

-If your claim has been denied rather than offered as a cash settlement, learn how to appeal a denied home warranty claim effectively.
+If your claim has been denied rather than offered as a cash settlement, learn how to appeal a denied claim effectively, or read our full guide on the reimbursement process if you paid for the repair yourself.

 What to Do If the Cash Offer Seems Too Low